-This measure assesses the percentage of women, ages 21-64 years, who received one or more Papanicolaou (Pap) tests to screen for cervical cancer during the measurement year or the two years prior to the measurement year.
+This measure assesses the percentage of women either (a) ages 21-64 years who received one or more Papanicolaou (Pap) tests to screen for cervical cancer during the measurement year or the two years prior to the measurement year or (b) ages 30-64 years who received one or more Pap tests to screen for cervical cancer during the measurement year or four years prior to the measurement year.
 This is a claims-based measure.

-The denominator requires continuous enrollment during the three-year period.
+The denominator requires continuous enrollment in Medicaid during the measurement year and the three or four years prior to the measurement year.
 Women with evidence of a hysterectomy are excluded.
-The numerator is based on identification of CPT, Healthcare Common Procedure Coding System (HCPCS), ICD-9, ICD-10, and UB revenue codes in the claims data that indicate a Pap test.
+The numerator is based on identification of CPT, HCPCS, ICD-9, ICD-10, and UB revenue codes in the claims data that indicate a Pap test.